-This report highlights results from the Fall 2009 Beginning of Grade New England Common Assessment Program (NECAP) tests.
-The NECAP tests to students in New Hampshire, Rhode Island, Vermont, and now Maine as part of each state's statewide assessment program.
+This report highlights results from the Fall 2010 Beginning of Grade New England Common Assessment Program (NECAP) tests.
+The NECAP tests are administered to students in Maine.
+New Hampshire, Rhode Island, and Vermont as part of each state's statewide assessment program.
 NECAP test results are used primarily for school improvement and accountability.

 Achievement level results are used in the state accountability system required under No Child Left Behind (NCLB).
 More detailed school and district results are used by schools to help improve curriculum and instruction.
 Individual student results are used to support information gathered through classroom instruction and

-NECAP tests in reading and mathematics are administered to students in grades 3 are administered to students in grades 3 through 8 and writing tests are administered to students in grades 5 and 8.
-This year's writing test is a pilot designed to field-test new material, therefore no score reports will be produced this year for writing.
-The NECAB tree readering the water.
-NECAP tests are designed to measure student performance on grade level expectations (GLE) developed and adopted by the four states.
-Specifically, the tests are designed to measure the content and skills that students are expected to have as they begin the school year in their current grade - in other words, the content and skills which students have learned through the end of the previous grade a problem.
-On the reading test, students may be required to make a list or write a few paragraphs to answer a question related to a literary or informational passage.
+NECAP tests in reading and mathematics are administered to students in grades 3 through 8 and writing tests are administered to students in grades 5 and 8.
+The NECAP tests are designed to measure student performance on grade level expectations (GLE) developed and adopted by the four states.
+Specifically, the tests are designed to measure the content and skills that students are expected to have as they begin the school year in their current grade-in other words, the content and skills that students have learned through the end of the previous grade.